MihirMore/100daysofcode-Python/log.md

 ### Day - 28

 **Thoughts** : This is the day-2 of tkinter GUI wherein I learnt more about the tkinter library.
 The final project I created is about a productivity technique called as Pomodoro Technique and it reminds you to work/break at certain intervals.
 This was quite a learning experience as I learnt how to create a layout and how to handle certain errors.

+### Day - 29

+**Thoughts** : Today I started out with creating a GUI for password manager which helps you with creating and storing your passwords at your own local storage.
+The problems addressed were quite unique and also learnt about how to add external libraries if the environment is not supported.
+Also added a awesome functionality of copying your created password to your clipboard so it makes it easier to go directly and paste in your browser.